-The 2014 movie, “Kill the Messenger,” recounts the brave Contra-cocaine reporting by Gary Webb and his subsequent destruction at the hands of the mainstream media.
+The 2014 movie, “Kill the Messenger,” recounts the brave Iran-Contra-cocaine reporting by Gary Webb and his subsequent destruction at the hands of the mainstream media.
 It forced devastating admissions from the CIA about drug trafficking by the Nicaraguan contra rebels under the protection of the Reagan Administration in the 1980s, writes Robert Parry.

 We All Failed Gary Webb